 User and client feedback are integral to the HCD process, as it ensures development of contextually relevant, implementable solutions.
 Often, programs collect feedback from the users as well as the client during the design and prototyping-testing phases.
 Iterative use of data and learning is intensified when HCD is brought into a project, which mainly happens at the time of solution design.
 This can sometimes be expanded into the implementation stage as well.
 In this landscape analysis, only two projects outline the feedback mechanisms they adopted in their respective programs.
-BeyondBias- project ensured feedback on the providers' progress each quarter, along with the opportunity for recognition for their achievements.
+BeyondBias project ensured feedback on the providers' progress each quarter, along with the opportunity for recognition for their achievements.
 It did this through a growth-oriented performance rewards system developed as part of the program, based on client feedback.
-This system had 3 key components - a) a standardized rubric of excellence that enabled measurable progress and clear performance targets for the provider behaviour; and c) institutional recognition in front of their peers for improvement and maintenance of quality.
+This system had 3 key components - a) a standardized rubric of excellence that enabled measurable progress and clear performance targets for the provider to work towards; b) client feedback, which was captured directly after counselling, with objective questions about provider behaviour; and c) institutional recognition in front of their peers for improvement and maintenance of quality.
 A digital audio-visual client exit survey app was developed during the design process in order to collect client feedback after interacting with a provider.
 This app was tested with over 3,000 youth clients at 29 facilities across the three countries (Pakistan, Burkina Faso, and Tanzania) during the prototyping phase.
 As a result, facilities would receive report cards with performance data and recommendations for improvement, and the high-improvement facilities would get public recognition for their progress.
 This mechanism also enabled behaviour change as it created accountability for service quality; offered visible performance based rewards; and shifted professional norms.